mvolkmann/blog/src/flutter.md

 - Verify the installation by entering `flutter doctor`.

   - I couldn't get this to find Android Studio!

+## Tools

+Flutter provides a command-line tool for deploying apps to the Google Play store.
+TODO: What is this?
+React Native requires a third-party tool for deploying apps that is more complex.

 ## Creating and Running an App